DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 - When journal information or policies change
 - When your journal is included in a digital archive, starts using DOIs, or has registered a deposit policy for authors in a deposit policy registry

-If a member of the DOAJ Team has sent you a CSV file, we ask that you complete it as quickly as possible.
+If a member of the DOAJ Team has sent you a Journal Update File, please complete it as quickly as possible.
 Full details are available on our [Metadata Help](/docs/faq/) page.

 We aim to process update requests within one month.